 A*AA at A-level including Chemistry and either Mathematics or Physics + AS-level Biology grade B.

-GCSE Mathematics minimum grade C and either GCSE Physics minimum grade C or GCSE Double Award Science minimum grades CC are required if these subjects are not offered at AS-level or A-level.
+GCSE Mathematics minimum grade C/4 and either GCSE Physics minimum grade C/4 or GCSE Double Award Science minimum grades CC/44 are required if these subjects are not offered at AS-level or A-level.

 A maximum of either one Applied A-level or one Applied AS-level will be counted.
 Please also note that only one Mathematics subject will be counted at A-level (the other would be acceptable as the fourth AS-level).
 A-level Critical Thinking and both AS-level and A-level General Studies are not acceptable.

-In considering applications, GCSE performance in the best 9 subjects will be scored with 4 points awarded for an A* (grades 8 and 9 on the new 9-1 grading scale), 3 points for an A (grade 7), 2 points for a B (grade 6) and 1 point for a C (grades 4 and 5).
-From 2021 entry, in view of the re-alignment of the A* with a Grade 9, scoring will change to 4 points for a Grade 9 and 3 points for Grades 7 and 8.
+In considering applications, GCSE performance in the best 9 subjects will be scored with 4 points awarded for an A* (grade 9 on the new 9-1 grading scale), 3 points for an A (grades 7 and 8), 2 points for a B (grade 6) and 1 point for a C*/C (grades 4 and 5).

 For those who have not undertaken GCSE or equivalent level qualifications, then an academic score will be calculated on the basis of school reports.